danidiaz/streaming-bracketed/README.md

 we can ensure that finalizers are promptly called even with operations like `take`.

+`Bracketed` streams are ultimately consumed by using a continuation.

 ## Differences with resourcet

 - Only works on `Stream`s from streaming.